JimOhman/fun/surviv/README.md

 # A transparent Surviv bot for Chrome

-This is built on a script that talks to the Chrome browser using [pyppeteer](https://github.com/pyppeteer/pyppeteer) that grabs info about the game.
+This is built on a script that talks to the Chrome browser using [pyppeteer](https://github.com/pyppeteer/pyppeteer) and grabs info about the game.
 This info is then used to create a predictive aimbot and wallhack, as well as automatic punch chasing.

 The code is completely transparent, approx 400 lines of code.
 In other words, it is clear that there is no shady bussiness going on.